- Complaint Response

-When the Department of Mental Health, Office of Consumer Safety, receives a complaint regarding Division of DD supports and services, the Regional Office and appropriate agency staff are notified.
+When the Department of Mental Health, Office of Constituent Services, receives a complaint regarding Division of DD supports and services, the Regional Office and appropriate agency staff are notified.
 Designated Regional Office personnel will follow up on all reported complaints to assure resolution.
 Concerns related to health, environment/safety, rights, services, or money is entered into a database for tracking.
 When action taken results in recommendations, it is incorporated into the Quality Improvement Plan for the facility or in the individual's personal plan as appropriate.

-Office and Division of DD Central Office staff complete fiscal reviews of provider agencies to ensure that funds appropriated for services are used in accordance with service requirements.
+The Division of DD Central Office staff complete fiscal reviews of provider agencies to ensure that funds appropriated for services are used in accordance with service requirements.

 HIPS is the Division's QE monitoring process for the discovery and remediation of health and safety concerns for individuals in Division of DD community residential services.
 A Health Inventory tool is completed on all persons entering community placement and annually, as well as when there are significant health changes.
 Regional Office RNs complete Nursing Reviews on individuals with a defined score on their health inventory.
 Nursing Reviews evaluate the provider's health supports and services, evaluates the individual’s response to treatment, and supports identifying unmet healthcare needs.

-Provides quality oversight to Department of Mental Health agencies, both public and private, in the State of Missouri.
+Licensure and Certification provides quality oversight to Department of Mental Health agencies, both public and private, in the State of Missouri.
 This oversight is carried out in order to license or certify these facilities or programs that offer services to consumers.
 Monitoring ensures providers maintain compliance with applicable state standards and remain consistent with the Department of Mental Health’s vision, principles of practice, and values.

 Following the death of individuals receiving services, Regional Office RNs conduct an evaluation of the circumstances surrounding the death.
 The evaluation ascertains if all necessary measures were taken to provide for the health, safety, and welfare of the individual and determine if there were any identifiable risk factors that could affect others receiving that service.